Cabbage and Bean Soup

 A white pot filled with creamy soup, a wooden spoon resting inside.
 The pot lid is partially removed, sitting on a blue and white striped cloth with floral designs.

-Pour in the heavy whipping cream and season with salt and black pepper to taste.
-Give it a final gentle stir and serve hot, finished with a sprinkle of fresh thyme leaves.
+Pour in the heavy whipping cream, season with salt and black pepper to taste, and give it a gentle stir.

 A pot of soup with a creamy swirl on top sits open on a marble surface.
 A wooden spoon is placed inside the pot, and a striped cloth with floral embroidery is next to it.